 - Utilize these resources:

-- Crisis Assessment Center, located in the Emergency Department of PVH/UCH, Lemay campus, 1024 S. Lemay, Fort Collins, CO, 970-495-8090.
-Call with crisis concerns and suicide assessments.
+- UCHealth Crisis Assessment Center - Emergency Department of PVH/UCH, Lemay campus, Call 970-495-8090 with crisis concerns and for suicide assessments.

-- Alliance for Suicide Prevention of Larimer County - Offers information about suicide, including facts, warning signs, community resources, grief support groups and more.
+- Alliance for Suicide Prevention of Larimer County - This is not a crisis service.
+This alliance offers information about suicide, including facts, warning signs, community resources, grief support groups and more.

-For additional resources or information about how the Mental Health team works with students, visit the PSD Mental Health Services page.
+For information about how the Mental Health team works with students, visit the PSD Mental Health Team Services page.

 QPR Suicide Prevention Trainings

-PSD's Mental Health team routinely train staff, parents, and students on the QPR Suicide Prevention method, which teaches participants how to identify and help someone at risk for suicide.
+PSD's Mental Health team routinely train staff and students on the QPR Suicide Prevention method, which teaches participants how to identify and help someone at risk for suicide.
 The 1 1/2 hour training teaches participants the warning signs for suicide and the three-step QPR (Question, Persuade and Refer) method.